jeannepietropaoli/battleship_TDD/README.md

 To learn more about the specific project : https://www.theodinproject.com/lessons/node-path-javascript-battleship

-The goal of this project is to implement the classic game ‘Battleship’ with TDD workflow.
+The goal of this project is to implement the classic game ‘Battleship’ while using TDD workflow for the first time.

 ## Skills to practice